Bark and Heal: ‘Pawsitive’ Training for Rescued Dogs and Youth in Treatment

 Bark and Heal was launched as a pilot program in 2018 thanks to support from Daryl Wagner, therapeutic foster parent and owner of FurBabies Animal Rescue, and a transformative gift from the Bill and Sharon Allen Family Foundation.

-Led by six trained staff members and volunteers, Bark and Heal currently serves four children per session at our Main Campus in Charlotte and Beacon Hall Day Treatment.
+Led by six trained staff members and volunteers, Bark and Heal currently serves at the Psychiatric Residential Treatment and Day Treatment programs at our Main Campus in Charlotte as well as Day Treatment programs throughout the state.
 Children and their canine companions meet three days a week to work on:

 - Relationship building skills